-- Revenue increased by 1% to RM423.4 million - Net profit increased by 10% to RM2.3 million
+- Revenue increased by 1% to RM423.4 million - Net profit increased by 10% to RM2.3million

 • Embarked into registration of medical devices and appointed as sole agent.
 Conducted training plan to strengthen staff morale, motivation and competencies.
 Total of 80 employees.
-Conducted activities organised by the management, Kelab Sukan dan Rekreasi (KSR) and Mutiara for employee • Focused on inventory efficiency by enhancing Purchase Order system to improve efficiency of stock
+Conducted activities organised by the management, Kelab Sukan dan Rekreasi (KSR) and Mutiara for employees Focused on inventory efficiency by enhancing Purchase Order system to improve efficiency of stock

-- management and order fulfilment.
+- Focused on inventory efficiency by enhancing Purchase Order system to improve efficiency of stock management and order fulfilment.
 The Purchase Order module was enhanced, with full implementation of barcode scanning at warehouse, SST module, and improvement of reporting for data analysis. - Continuous improvement at warehouse and logistic functions by practising Lean warehousing as a way to gain competitive advantage and bring value-added to customer.
 As a result, we obtained the Gold recognition for the Lean Management Certificate. - Improved overall supply chain efficiency and maintained QMS.